PINNs - Physics Informed Neural Networks

 and on boundaries a Dirichlet boundary condition is applied:

-Shown below is a COMSOL app which allows you to specify an arbitrary linear or nonlinear partial differential equation, and the PINNs method is used to solve the problem.
+The COMSOL app allows you to specify an arbitrary linear or nonlinear partial differential equation, and the PINNs method is used to solve the problem.
 In addition, the traditional FEA method used by COMSOL is used to solve the same problem to better quantify and analyze errors.

 The collocation points for the PINN discretization are shown below along with the traditional mesh used by the conventional finite element method.